Johnmichael/anagram/README.md

 # anagram

-This is the week four code review for the "Intro to Programming" project for Epicodus students.
+This is the code review for Week 1 Ruby students.

 ## Getting Started

 Two words are anagrams if they contain the exact same letters in a different order.
 For example, "ruby" and "bury" are anagrams because they contain the same letters.

-This project will either be available for download immediately, or will be available on Github Pages.

-After downloading, drag and drop "index.html" onto an empty Google Chrome tab.

 ### Prerequisites